NLeSC/IEEE-eScience-Tutorial-Designing-Benchmarks/index.md

 ### Preliminary Program

 * 9:00: Prof. Bram van Ginneken on Grand Challenges in Medical Image Analysis
-* 9:45: Dr. Maria Eskevich on the Benchmarking Initiative for Multimedia Evaluation
+* 9:45: Dr. Maria Eskevich on "Benchmarking Initiatives Testing the Algorithms of Natural Language and Multimedia Content Processing for Information Retrieval Purposes and Beyond"
 * 10:30: Coffee Break
 * 10:45: Dr. Mike Lees & Dr. Monika Kuffer (to be confirmed)
 * 11:15: The Enlighten your Research (EYRA) Benchmark Platform